 Trial Search Results

-A Study for Patients With Relapsed Cutaneous T-Cell Lymphoma
+A Study for Participants With Relapsed Cutaneous T-Cell Lymphoma

-The purpose of the study is to determine the efficacy and safety of enzastaurin in patients with CTCL who failed prior therapies.
+The purpose of the study is to determine the efficacy and safety of enzastaurin in participants with Cutaneous T-Cell Lymphoma (CTCL) who failed prior therapies.

 Stanford is currently not accepting patients for this trial.